-Help Us Support Orphaned Children in Tanzania
+Help Us Support Underserved Children in Tanzania

-The Wild Wonder Foundation is proud to partner with John Muir Laws and the Amani Children’s Home in Tanzania to bring food security, health, nature connection, art therapy, and the joy of nature journaling to orphaned children.
+The Wild Wonder Foundation is proud to partner with John Muir Laws and the Amani Children’s Home in Tanzania to bring food security, health, nature connection, art therapy, and the joy of nature journaling to underserved children.

 John Muir Laws smiles with a new nature journaling friend at Amani (Feb 2023).